Sophia-98/Gradient-generator/README.md

 # gradient-generator
-Practice project to become a web project soon
+Practice project to become a web project soon.